fbpx

 Think about the following…

-1. Supplies: As a fifth-grade teacher, I like to have the supplies organized and accessible for the students to use as needed.
-They do not need a lot in their desks (that just creates a mess), so I use the drawers we have in the classroom.
-If you do not have built-in cabinets/drawers, I suggest Sterilite drawers that will help keep supplies readily available.
+1. Supplies: As a fifth-grade teacher, I like to organize and make supplies accessible for the students to use as needed.
+They do not need a lot on their desks (that just creates a mess), so I use the drawers we have in the classroom.
+If you do not have built-in cabinets/drawers, I suggest Sterilite drawers to help keep supplies readily available.

-2. Student Cubbies: Most elementary schools have some type of student cubbies or lockers.
-Have the students keep their backpacks, coats, etc. in this space.
-I use a book bin at the top to show which one is theirs.
+2. Student Cubbies: Most elementary schools have some student cubbies or lockers.
+Have the students keep their backpacks, coats, etc., in this space.
+I use a book bin at the top to show them, which is theirs.
 That’s another organizational bonus!

 3. Classroom Library: My favorite space in the classroom!
 I take great pride in my classroom library and want it to stay organized all year.
 I use book bins and labels to help the students know where to find and return books.
-For more specifics, check out my blog post for more information about organizing the classroom library.
+Check out my blog post about organizing the classroom library for more specifics.

 4. Teacher’s Storage: I need my space, too.
-Even though I don’t use a teacher’s desk, I have an area in the classroom that is dedicated as mine.
-I keep my weekly plans and files in storage for easy access.
+Even though I don’t use a teacher’s desk, I have an area in the classroom dedicated to me.
+I store my weekly plans and files in storage for easy access.

 Setting Up Your Classroom with Personal Touches